-The article style format should not be confused with the format for thesis by published papers.
-Similar to the conventional format, a research project/dissertation/thesis in the article style format should be written extensively to elucidate the different aspects of the research work in great details.
+The article style format should not be confused with the format for thesis by retrospective or prior publication.
+Similar to the conventional format, a research report/dissertation/thesis in the article style format should be written extensively to elucidate the different aspects of the research work in great details.

-The main body of a research project/dissertation/thesis in the article style format should contain the following chapters:
+The main body of a research report/dissertation/thesis in the article style format should contain the following chapters: